On This Page

 Glacier Paradise - Klein Matterhorn

-Europe's highest cable car station (3,883m)—CHF 115/$127 return.
+Europe's highest cable car station (3,883m)—return from around $126 / CHF 98 winter to $167 / CHF 130 summer (Swiss Travel Pass: 50% off).
 Year-round snow, glacier palace ice tunnels with sculptures, and summer skiing.
 The viewing platform offers close-up Matterhorn views and Italian Alps panorama.
 Altitude affects everyone—ascent is gradual but take it slow at top.
 Combine with crossing to Italian Cervinia for lunch (passport required).

 Alpine Hiking